 She’s able to get stopped, and wants me to shut down a 3 lane highway in order for her to try and find her key.
 Mind you, it’s a 3″ square box on a three lane highway that snow plows are clearing.
 Obviously, that’s not gonna happen.
 I convince her that we can just go to her house and get the spare.

 This entry was posted on Thursday, February 11th, 2010 at 11:13 am and is filed under Cars.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.